Adesh/Binary-Tree-Visulization/README.md

   METHOD 2 (for Binary Tree learner):

-    1. Download BinaryTreeGUI.exe (needs Java) & BinaryTreeCPP.exe
+    1. Download BinaryTreeGUI.exe (needs Java) & BinaryTreeCPP.exe (keep all in same directory)

     2. Download and run either RunBinaryTree.bat (if on Windows) and RunBinaryTree.sh (if on Linux)